EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10/README.md

 This tutorial will use the Faster-RCNN-Inception-V2 model.
 [Download the model here](http://download.tensorflow.org/models/object_detection/faster_rcnn_inception_v2_coco_2018_01_28.tar.gz) Open the downloaded faster_rcnn_inception_v2_coco_2018_01_28.tar.gz file with a file archiver such as WinZip or 7-Zip and extract the faster_rcnn_inception_v2_coco_2018_01_28 folder to the C:\tensorflow1\models\research\object_detection folder.
 (Note: The model date and version will likely change in the future, but it should still work with this tutorial.)

 #### 2c.
-Download this tutorial's repository from GitHub, and inference graph from Dropbox
+Download this tutorial's repository from GitHub
 Download the full repository located on this page (scroll to the top and click Clone or Download) and extract all the contents directly into the C:\tensorflow1\models\research\object_detection directory.
+(You can overwrite the existing "README.md" file.)
 This establishes a specific directory structure that will be used for the rest of the tutorial.

 At this point, here is what your \object_detection folder should look like: